 - Brief straining under 10 minutes can occur at times at any age. - Large stools.
 Size relates to the amount of food eaten.
 Large eaters have larger stools. - Hard or dry stools are also normal if passed easily without too much straining.
 Often, this relates to poor fiber intake.

 Causes

-- High milk or cheese diet - Low fiber diet - Postponing or holding back stools because of pain - Holding back stools because of power struggles.
-Most often, it's a battle around toilet training. - Slow passage of food through the intestines.
+- High milk or cheese diet - Low fiber diet - Postponing or holding back stools because of pain - Slow passage of food through the intestines.
 Most often, this type runs in families.

 Care Advice